M6rk/M6rk/README.md

 ## Hi there 👋
-- Currently working as a web developer for UBC's RESPECT Magazine.
+- Currently working as a web developer for UBC's RESPECT Magazine & StEARing .
-- Learning about HCI with a focus on acessibility, Web programming, & Software engineering.
+- Learning about HCI with a focus on Acessibility, Web Programming, & Software engineering.
 ### 💻 Third Year Student at UBCO

  <p style= "text-align: center;">